sharat/data-structures/readme.md

  - Insertion sort
  - Quick Sort

+## Graph
+ - This was an assignment to the college, I would like pulish this learning

 ###
-Written using Notepad++ and PyScripter
+Written using Notepad++, PyScripter, Aptana and Eclipse